planetscale/docs/content/docs/sharding-schemes.md

 In order to scale your database, PlanetScale can distribute your database tables into **shards**.
 If you want a sharded database, you need to configure a sharding scheme.
 However, if you want replicas of your database tables, you do not need a sharding scheme.
 Your database can also use both sharding and replication.
 An unsharded database does not require a sharding scheme.
 Your application does not need to be aware of the sharding scheme.

 <!-- Can we omit the rest of this section as implementation detail?-->
-PlanetScale uses **keyspaces** to divide data into shards: each shard is assigned a range within the keyspace.
+PlanetScaleDB uses **keyspaces** to divide data into shards: each shard is assigned a range within the keyspace.
 Vitess uses Vindexes to map column values onto keyspaces.
 The sharding scheme relates tables, shards, keyspaces, and Vindexes.
 Your PlanetScale database uses all of this information to treat the different shards as one database.

 <!-- What is a keyspace?
 Do we want to use this term?
 Do we need to? -->
 <!-- Do we need a separate section or document on Vindexes?
 Can we point out to the Vitess docs? -->